google/comprehensive-rust/src/ownership/move-semantics.md

 * Mention that this is the opposite of the defaults in C++, which copies by value unless you use `std::move` (and the move constructor is defined!).

-* Data is not moved when you do `s2 = s1`, it is only the ownership that moves.
+* It is only the ownership that moves.
+Whether the resulting machine code copies any data around is a matter of optimization, and such copies are aggressively optimized away.

 * Simple values (such as integers) can be marked `Copy` (see later slides).